fenceposterror/fenceposterror.github.io/_posts/2017-06-16-Hacking-For-Fun-And-Non-Profit.md

 It is worth pointing out, that OSS is hard.
 This project is done completely by volunteers without doing this on their job time.
 Some of the vulnerabilities were closed quickly.
 Others are still open.
 I also have not reported everything yet, giving the developers a chance to close one by one without sending them too many reports at once.
 It seems like they’ll soon release a last version including the patches and then try to port the project to the Laravel framework.

 Thanks to RIPStech who let me play with their code analysis solution to contribute to open source!
 It is easy to use and has a comfortable GUI, that lets you explore the code very comfortably.
-It is noticeable, that the solution was developed by people who use it themselves - providing features tailored to bug hunters.
+It is noticeable that the solution was developed by people who use it themselves - providing features tailored to bug hunters.
 Last but not least an appeal to security researchers, pentesters, white hats or whatever you call yourselves: If you have some spare time, consider hacking open source software.
 Let’s do our part and contribute.

-## Addendum
+## Addendum 17/6/19

 Since I was told, that some of my points could create confusion to whether RIPS didn't perform properly -  let me clarify: RIPS did an outstanding job finding a total of 165 vulnerabilities and other security issues in 3m26s in 109039 lines of code spread over 531 files.
 That is after configuring it, so without false positives.
 Some vulnerabilities have up to seven levels from source to sink.
 I'm impressed and I thought it was clear, that I'd recommend it to hunt for bugs in PHP.